SpikeGadgets/SerialLib/README.md

 ## TODO/Possible features

-- Static asserts and compile error messages for things like compatible types
-- std::array's; their size is known at compile time
+- Serialize std::arrays; their size is known at compile time
 - dynamic vectors? make a compile-time MAXSIZE and each vector starts with a size_t for the length, rest of data is zero'd out
 - ability for python code to serialize